romkatv/powerlevel10k/README.md

 Transient prompt makes it much easier to copy-paste series of commands from the terminal scrollback.

-*Tip*: If you enable Transient Prompt, take advantage of two-line prompt.
+*Tip*: If you enable transient prompt, take advantage of two-line prompt.
 You'll get the benefit of extra space for typing commands without the usual drawback of reduced scrollback density.

 ### Current directory that just works